saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbsystab4.jpg">

 * The System user has the same password that you use in your Windows remote connection.
 This is the password that you created when creating the trial solution in the SAP Cloud Appliance Library.
-To avoid the logon step the next time make sure that
+To avoid the logon step the next time make sure that the "Store user name and password..." option is selected.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbsystab5.jpg">

-*
+* You should now be connected to your S/4HANA system's database.
+Note that you should also see your ERP schema.
+You will not be modifying or adding to this schema in any way in this exercise.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbsystab6.jpg">